-As a Squarespace web designer, I’ve seen my fair share of good, bad, and ugly when it comes to DIY websites.
+As a Showit website designer (who formerly designed on Squarespace), I’ve seen my fair share of good, bad, and ugly when it comes to DIY websites.
 While some people are able to create beautiful websites on Squarespace all on their own, there are still a couple of things that I look for as a designer that are dead giveaways for a DIY website.

 In today’s post I’ll share with you the five things that help me spot a DIY Squarespace website in the wild, and what you can do to avoid these mistakes.